Estimated reading time: 5 minutes

 Churches hire a wide variety of employees with different skill sets.

-While the position may not dictate what the benefit is, it may dictate additional available resources for the departing employee.
+While the position may not dictate the benefit, it may dictate additional available resources for the departing employee.

 Create a basic severance package that all employees qualify for and additional benefits for higher-level positions.